khong1127/hatch/context/design/concepts/Friending/implementation.md/steps/file.369b05e1.md

     // Effects: records friendship between sender and user const { friend1, friend2 } = this.getCanonicalFriendPair(sender, receiver);
+    const existingFriendship = await this.friendships.findOne({
+      friend1: friend1,
+      friend2: friend2,
+    });
+    if (existingFriendship) {
+      // This should ideally not happen if sendRequest's requires were fully met,
+      // but it's a good safeguard.
+      return { error: "Users are already friends." };
+    }

     await this.friendships.insertOne({
       _id: freshID(),
       friend1: friend1,